Roxerg/ideas.txt/README.md

 * haiku/poem generator with Markov chains with weights made by analyzing poetry.
 Could try to mix in internet posts.
 Alternatively, could just make an average 4chan post generator.

 * pubtracker / crawltracker - tracks your and other participants' pub crawl process

+* Game about a post office in space